 Spring travel plans scuttled because of coronavirus?
 Me too, but if that is the worst we suffer in this calamity, we are so very fortunate.
 Late in February/early March, things were feeling pretty scary and getting on a plane seemed like a very bad idea.
 I suspected the three spring trips I’d planned were not going to happen, and of course, everything was cancelled.
 However, now that the initial shock and fear has subsided, and departure dates are passing, it’s hard to not feel a bit wistful.

 This past week I was supposed to be in Minnesota for the Animal Image Makers Conference.
 Among other speakers, I was SO excited to hear and meet Tim Flach.
-If you don’t recognize Mr. Flach’s name, you will surely recognise one or more of the covers of his beautiful books, such as More Than Human, Equus, and of course Dogs.
+If you don’t recognize Mr. Flach’s name, you will surely recognize one or more of the covers of his beautiful books, such as More Than Human, Equus, and of course Dogs.
 My debate was whether or not it made sense to lug these huge books to the conference to have him sign them – I’m pretty sure I would have!
 I was looking forward to hearing Mr. Flach speak of “How We Might Evoke Empathy with Animal Portraiture” and “Visual Theories and Iconic Imagery” and geek out on “left gaze bias” in dogs, and luminance, colour and composition.
-I do hope he will still be able to speak at the conference in 2021, because if he’s there, I’m there!
+I do hope he will still be able to speak at the conference in 2021 because if he’s there, I’m there!

 I was so looking forward to connecting with many other animal photographer friends I’ve met in person and online.
 There’s nothing like immersing yourself for days in a subject you are passionate about with others who are too.
 Conferences like the Animal Image Makers Conference help me improve my craft and serve my clients.
 This year we take a mulligan, and that’s fine, but I am so looking forward to the 2021 convention.